 Feature Setup...

-To make life easy, program memories for each of your frequent contacts and gateway / reflector combinations.
-For all of the following features, program your radio with WA6IRC_G for RPT2 Call and set RPT1 Call to the local module you use to access the D-STAR system.
-The URCALL parameter is used to select the features listed.
+For your traffic to be heard over the D-STAR network and to make use of the gateway features, program your radio with WA6IRC_G for RPT2 Call, and set RPT1 Call to the local module you use to access the D-STAR system.
+The URCALL parameter is used to select the various gateway features.
+To make life easy, program memories for each reflector / gateway / feature you wish to use.
+For details on programming your radio, see our Radio Setup page.

 RPT1 Call: WA6IRC_C